bshepherdson/mist/DESIGN.md

 ### GC roots

-The only GC roots are the VM threads' contexts, and the above "escaped pointer" list.
+The only GC roots are: the VM threads' contexts, the above "escaped pointer" list, and the class table.

 ### Minor GC